gavalian/hipo/extensions/dataframes/README.md

 and the .so with .dylib)

-***NOTE***: On a system where the default compiler is NOT c++17 compatible, i.e. Linux at JLab, you want to specify the compiler to cmake.
+***NOTE***: On a system where the default compiler is NOT c++17 compatible, i.e. Linux at JLab, you have to specify the compiler to cmake.
 You can do so with the following lines:
 ```bash
 module use /apps/modulefiles
 module load gcc/9.3.0